ottozastrow/indexAnyFrontend/standlet/docs/docs/making available on the market and putting  into service of devices obligations of economic operators  reprocessing ce marking free movement/Article 13 - General obligations of importers.md

-risk, they shall also immediately inform the competent authorities of the Member&nbsp;States in which they made the device available and, if applicable, the notified body that issued a certificate in accordance with Article&nbsp;56 for the device in question, giving details, in particular, of the non-compliance and of any corrective action taken.</p>
+risk, they shall also immediately inform the competent authorities of the Member&nbsp;States in which they made the device available and, if applicable, the notified body that issued a certificate in accordance with [[Article&nbsp;56](../conformity assessmentArticle 56 - Certificates of conformity.md)](../conformity assessmentArticle 56 - Certificates of conformity.md) for the device in question, giving details, in particular, of the non-compliance and of any corrective action taken.</p>
    <p class="norm">8.&nbsp;&nbsp;Importers who have received complaints
 or reports from healthcare professionals, patients or users about